 For a state with so much going on, you’d imagine that New Mexico has inspired many singers and songwriters.
 While the Land of Enchantment doesn’t have quite as many songs about it as some other states, it boasts a healthy collection of songs that celebrate or reference it.

-And in this post, we’ve put together a playlist of the best songs about New Mexico.
-Let’s take a look.
+And in this post, we’ve put together a playlist of 10 of the best songs about New Mexico.
+Read on to learn them!

 Related: See our post here for songs that talk about America.